Archive for the ‘Hurricane’ Category

 Read full post at Hurricane Sandy Speaks (crosspost)

-Extreme Weather is the New Normal with Climate Change
+Extreme weather new normal with Climate Change

-Reblogged from Stephen Leahy, International Environmental Journalist:
+Stephen Leahy, International Environmental Journalist

 By Stephen Leahy